YWJCJ/WiFiLink-Wiki-Test/en-us/WiFiLink2/WiFiLink2.md

 When installing the WiFiLink 2 on the aircraft, pay attention to the following two points:

 - **Antenna Layout:** Ensure that the two tail antennas are fully spread apart to avoid entanglement and reduce signal interference.
-- **天线方向：** Point the antennas upward to avoid obstructions from the fuselage or battery, ensuring optimal signal performance.
+- **Antenna Orientation:** Point the antennas upward to avoid obstructions from the fuselage or battery, ensuring optimal signal performance.

 ![3](image/3.png ':size=60%')